-- Salary subsidies for pastors are available to congregations that do not have adequate financial resources; - Opportunities for collegiality amongst clergy, as well as episcopal oversight; - Retreats, seminars and meetings for lay groups, clergy and lay ministers; - Training programmes for persons preparing for ordination or lay ministry; - Advice and practical assistance for congregations on administrative and governance matters, including charity registration; - Financial support for congregational projects; - A regular news letter for members and other contacts; - A web site and Facebook page that provide information about the LCiGB and the location and times of services, as well as opportunities for interaction; - Worship and spirituality resources; - Publications about the history of the Lutheran community in Britain; - Links with other Lutherans in Britain and throughout the world, as well as the ecumenical world, through the Church's membership in the Council of Lutheran Churches (CLC, working name of the Lutheran Council of Great Britain) and the Lutheran World Federation.
+- Salary subsidies for pastors are available to congregations that do not have adequate financial resources; - Opportunities for collegiality amongst clergy, as well as episcopal oversight; - Retreats, seminars and meetings for lay groups and clergy; - Training programmes for persons preparing for ordination or lay ministry; - Advice and practical assistance for congregations on administrative and governance matters, including charity registration; - · Financial support for congregational projects; - Regular news for members and other contacts; - A web site and Facebook page that provide information about the LCiGB and the location and times of services, as well as opportunities for interaction; - Worship and spirituality resources; - Publications about the history of the Lutheran community in Britain; - Links with other Lutherans in Britain and throughout the world, as well as the ecumenical world, through the Church's membership in the Council of Lutheran Churches (CLC, working name of the Lutheran Council of Great Britain) and the Lutheran World Federation.

-Further information about the LCiGB's work and achievements in 2013 are presented in the following sections of this report.
+Further information about the LCiGB's work and achievements in 2014 are presented in the following sections of this report.